exerro/Sheets/docs/Application.md

 - Whether or not the application will stop on a terminate event.

-environment `SMLEnvironment`

-- The sheets markup environment of the application.

 running `boolean`

 - Whether the application is currently running.
 See `stop()`.

-theme `Theme`

-- The theme of the application.
-See `setTheme()`.

 viewportX `number`